WarFox/shopping-cart-java/README.md

 ## Notes
 - If config is malformed, then the application will fail to start
-- Unknown items are logged and ignored from calculation
+- Unknown items are logged and ignored from bill calculation
+- Offers and Prices are configurable, see resources/application.conf

+## Improvements to do
+- Consider using BigDecimal for accuracy